cBioPortal/cbioportal/docs/Updating-gene-and-gene_alias-tables.md

 1. The **reference_genome** table needs to be populated before updating the **gene** table.
 Further details can be found in [this document](import-reference-genome.md).
 2. Use **--species** option when importing genes for a species other than human
 3. Use the **gene** table if you query information such as hugo symbols, types of the gene
-4. Use **reference_genome_gene** table if you query information such as chromosome, cytoband, exonic length, or the start or end of the gene
+4. Use **reference_genome_gene** table if you query information such as chromosome, cytoband, or the start or end of the gene
 5. Load genes only to the **reference_genome_gene** table without updating the **gene** table, please use the following command:
 ### Human genes
 ```